fgalan/tim-transforms/trunk/TIMTransformsATL/README.txt

   # tar xfvz TIMTransforms-v2009_10_15.tar.gz

-* Create a New Project (ATL Project) in your Eclipse workspace, import the code under /usr/local/src/TIMTransformsMDA into your Eclipse workspace into that project.
+* Create a New Project (ATL Project) in your Eclipse workspace, import the code under /usr/local/src/TIMTransformsMDA-v2009_10_15 into your Eclipse workspace into that project.

 * Double click in the build.xml, choose "Run As -> Ant Build...".
 Then in the "JRE" tag, check the following option:

   "Run in the same JRE as the workspace"

-  Then "Apply" and "Close"
+  Then click "Apply" and "Close".

 Running the test
 ----------------